Jack Flannery: Death

-The track announcer at the Crandon's 2008 Borg-Warner World Championship race on Labor Day weekend announced that he has been suffering effects of cancer.
+The track announcer at the Crandon's 2008 Borg-Warner World Championship race on Labor Day weekend announced that he had been suffering the effects of cancer.
 He died on April 6, 2010.

 Former Flannery competitors spoke about him after his death.
 NASCAR champion Jimmie Johnson described his truck, "...when that truck went by, you knew who it was...[he] had everyone scared and put on one hell of a show".
 Walker Evans said "[Flannery] had a lot of natural ability to drive.
 Jack set some pretty high standards...
 Jack was probably my most fierce competition that I ever dreamed of at Crandon."

 Legacy

 Awards

 Flannery accepted his induction in the Off-road Motorsports Hall of Fame at the fortieth Anniversary of the Crandon Off-Road Raceway during the 2009 Borg-Warner World Championship.
 His induction into the Off-Road Motorsports Hall of Fame was unanimous.
 He was the first Midwestern driver to be inducted in the hall of fame.